insight-platform/Savant/README.md

 ## What it's not

-Savant is not for AI model training, it's for efficient and effective inference for dynamic, production applications working on Edge and Core Nvidia equipment.
+Savant is not for AI model training; it's for efficient and effective inference applications working on Edge and Core Nvidia equipment.

 ## Who would love it?